nasa/WellClear/DAIDALUS/README.md

 configurable separation minima.
 By definition of the maneuver guidance logic, intervals of type `RECOVERY` are computed only when there are no intervals of type `NONE`.
-*  `UNKNOWN`: This type of intervals is returned when the inputs to the maneuver guidance logic are not valid.
+*  `UNKNOWN`: This type of intervals is returned for maneuvers that are  unassessed, i.e., values that are outside the configured minimum/maximum values.

  Ownship performance limits and other parameters that govern the maneuver guidance logic can be configured  in either the